tq-systems/meta-tq/doc/README.TQMa8MxML.md

 ## Known Issues

-* LVDS shows wrong colors on older Tianma display kit (HW issue on display)
+* LVDS shows wrong colors on older Tianma display kit (HW issue on older display kit revisions)
 * Mikrobus Modul RTC5 on ecspi1 don't answer
 * Bootstream for QSPI on FlexSPI: not buildable out of the box.
 U-Boot SPL needs different linker settings for SD / e-MMC and FlexSPI.
 Current recipes for boot stream generation